restatedev/examples/python/patterns-use-cases/README.md

 1. Start the Kafka broker via Docker Compose: `docker compose up -d`.
 2. [Start the Restate Server](https://docs.restate.dev/develop/local_dev) with the Kafka broker configuration in a separate shell: `restate-server --config-file restate.toml`
-3. Start the service: `python eventtransactions/app.py`
+3. Start the service: `uv run eventtransactions/app.py`
 4. Register the services (with `--force` to override the endpoint during **development**): `restate -y deployments register --force localhost:9080`
 5. Let Restate subscribe to the Kafka topic `social-media-posts` and invoke `UserFeed/processPost` on each message.
     ```shell